Can AI Algorithms Understand Written and Spoken English?

 Advancements in speech recognition technology have enabled AI algorithms to understand spoken English with increasing accuracy.
 Speech recognition models are trained on vast datasets of recorded speech, allowing them to recognize and transcribe spoken words with high precision.

-See also can chatgpt generate porn
+See also can you ask chatgpt about sex

 Voice assistants, such as Amazon’s Alexa, Apple’s Siri, and Google Assistant, leverage AI algorithms to understand and respond to spoken commands and questions.
 These systems can perform a wide range of tasks, including setting reminders, playing music, providing weather updates, and searching the internet, all based on spoken input from the user.